What to do when a craving hits

 Are cravings dangerous?

 A craving itself is not medically dangerous.
-Severe withdrawal symptoms — chest pain, prolonged sleep loss, severe depression — should be discussed with a doctor. -
+Severe withdrawal symptoms like chest pain, prolonged sleep loss, or severe depression should be discussed with a doctor. -

 Should I use nicotine replacement?